-The 3rd highest scoring single wager receives 10% of the Net Pool.
-Page 166
+The $3^{\rm rd}$ highest scoring single wager receives 10% of the Net Pool.

 (b) If there are two 123RACING Pick-N wagers that score the highest points then those two winning wagers share 90% (60% + 30%) of the Net Pool equally divided between the two winning wagers and the 2nd highest scoring single wager receives 10% of the Net Pool. (c) If there are 3 or more winning wagers scoring the same highest points 100% of the Net Pool is equally divided amongst each winning wager.
-This shall be done consistent with the minimum pari-mutuel payouts of the jurisdiction in which the wager was hosted. (d) If there is a single wager with the highest points total, and two or more wagers with the second highest points total, the highest scoring wager will receive 60% of the Net Pool, and the second highest points wagers share 40% of the Net Pool equally divided by the two or more wagers, as the case may be, that scored the second highest points total. (e) If there is a single wager with the highest points total, and a single wager with the second highest points total, and two or more wagers with the third highest points total, the highest scoring wager will receive 60% of the Net Pool, the second highest point wager
+This shall be done consistent with the minimum pari-mutuel payouts of the jurisdiction in which the wager was hosted. (d) If there is a single wager with the highest points total, and two or more wagers with the second highest points total, the highest scoring wager will receive 60% of the Net Pool, and the second highest points wagers share 40% of the Net Pool equally divided by the two or more wagers, as the case may be, that scored the second highest points total. (e) If there is a single wager with the highest points total, and a single wager with the second highest points total, and two or more wagers with the third highest points total, the highest scoring wager will receive 60% of the Net Pool, the second highest point wager will receive 30% of the Net Pool, and the third highest point wagers will share 10% of the Net Pool equally divided by the two or more wagers, as the case may be, that scored the third highest point total.

-- highest points total, and two or more wagers with the third highest points total, the highest scoring wager will receive 60% of the Net Pool, the second highest point wager will receive 30% of the Net Pool, and the third highest point wagers will share 10% of the Net Pool equally divided by the two or more wagers, as the case may be, that scored the third highest point total. - (15) Subject to subsection (3), if a single contest included as part of a 123RACING Pick-N pool is cancelled or declared a "no contest", the net pool shall be distributed based on the results of the other designated contests included in the pool. - (16) Coupled entries or mutual fields, as defined within the rules and regulations of the Commission, shall race in any 123RACING Pick-N contest as a single betting interest for purposes of the 123RACING Pick-N pool calculations. - (17) A scratch after wagering on the 123RACING Pick-N has begun of any betting interest of a coupled entry or mutuel field selection in said 123RACING Pick-N contest shall be of no effect with respect to the status of such remaining entry and/or field as a viable wagering interest, unless in conflict with the wagering rules in the host track jurisdiction - (18) Should a betting interest in any of the 123RACING Pick-N contests be scratched, the post time favorite, as evidenced by total amounts wagered in the Win pool at the host association for the contest at the close of wagering on that contest shall be substituted for the scratched betting interest for all purposes, including pool calculations.
+(15) Subject to subsection (3), if a single contest included as part of a 123RACING Pick-N pool is cancelled or declared a "no contest", the net pool shall be distributed based on the results of the other designated contests included in the pool.

+- (16) Coupled entries or mutual fields, as defined within the rules and regulations of the Commission, shall race in any 123RACING Pick-N contest as a single betting interest for purposes of the 123RACING Pick-N pool calculations. - (17) A scratch after wagering on the 123RACING Pick-N has begun of any betting interest of a coupled entry or mutuel field selection in said 123RACING Pick-N contest shall be of no effect with respect to the status of such remaining entry and/or field as a viable wagering interest, unless in conflict with the wagering rules in the host track jurisdiction - (18) Should a betting interest in any of the 123RACING Pick-N contests be scratched, the post time favorite, as evidenced by total amounts wagered in the Win pool at the host association for the contest at the close of wagering on that contest shall be substituted for the scratched betting interest for all purposes, including pool calculations.
 In the event that the Win pool total for two or more favorites is identical, the substitute selection shall be the betting interest with the lowest program number.
 The totalizator shall produce reports